stefanofa/awesome/TOPICS.md

 *   [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable

+*   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.

 *   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
 Built with the Dub TypeScript SDK.

 *   [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
 Full-featured.
 Community-driven.